aadhav0818/Polar-Discord/README.md

     <img src = 'https://img.shields.io/discord/875139099944710204?style=for-the-badge'></img>
 </p>

+## Development Update
+Unfortuately project POLAR has shut down and is no longer in development.
+Thank you to everyone who used this service.

 ## About
 Polar is a discord bot dedicated to the fields of science, technology, engineering, and mathematics (STEM).